Dejan Koraksić: Radnik Bijeljina

 On 20 July 2020, Bosnian Premier League club Radnik Bijeljina announced the signing of Koraksić.
 He made his official debut for Radnik in a league game against Sloboda Tuzla on 1 August 2020.
 Only five months later, in December 2020, Koraksić left the club.

 Blansko

 Following his departure from Bosnia, he secured a deal in the Czech Republic's National Football League with FK Blansko for the remainder of the season.
 He made his debut for the club on March 13, 2021, against SK Líšeň.
 In total, he would appear in 7 matches for Blansko.

 Serbia

 After the conclusion of his tenure in the Czech Republic, he returned to Serbia to play in the country's third-tier league with Borac Cacak where he served as the team captain.
 For the 2022 season, he signed with league rivals FK Smederevo 1924.

 Canada

 In the summer of 2022, he played abroad in the Canadian Soccer League with the Serbian White Eagles.
 He helped the Serbs in securing the regular-season title including a playoff berth.
+The Serbs would finish the 2023 campaign as runners-up to Scarborough SC in the regular season.

+Koraksić returned for his third season and helped Serbia win the Royal CSL Cup against Scarborough.
+He also contributed to securing the 2024 regular season title.